-Hostels offer comfortable accommodation at very low prices compared to hotels, plus they are often located in more convenient places that are close to the action.
+Hostels offer comfortable accommodation at very low prices compared to hotels, and they are often located in more convenient places close to the action.
 The best part is that there are a variety of hostels to choose from, so you can find one that fits your needs and budget.

 If you’re traveling with friends, some hostels offer private rooms for two or more people.
-If you want to meet other travelers and make new friends, there are also the typical hostel dorm-style rooms available.
+The typical hostel dorm-style rooms are also available to meet other travelers and make new friends.

-Many of these hostels also have women-only dorms if you’re not comfortable in a mixed dorm.
-While the amenities may vary, most hostels offer a kitchen, paid laundry facility, and a common area where travelers can socialize.
+Many of these hostels also have women-only dorms if you’re uncomfortable in a mixed dorm.
+While the amenities may vary, most hostels offer a kitchen, a paid laundry facility, and a common area where travelers can socialize.

-There are a few popular hostels that enjoy a central location in Paris, such as St. Christophers Inn and Generator Hostel, which are a far cry from the stereotypically, dank, dingy, and dirty hostels of yesteryear.
-That said, there are also plenty of smaller hostels if you’re looking for that quintessential hostel experience.
+There are a few popular hostels that enjoy a central location in Paris, such as St. Christophers Inn and Generator Hostel, which are a far cry from the stereotypically dank, dingy, and dirty hostels of yesteryear.
+That said, there are plenty of smaller hostels if you want that quintessential hostel experience.

-In many cases, you can save even more money by booking on your mobile device or at the hostels’ website.
-So, don’t forget about hostels when it comes to finding accommodations in Paris!
+You can save even more money by booking on your mobile device or at the hostels’ website.
+So, don’t forget about hostels when finding accommodations in Paris!
 They offer great savings without sacrificing comfort and style.

-See Related: Best Hotels in Paris With View of Eiffel Tower
+See Related: Hotels in Paris With a View of the Eiffel Tower

 12. Fill up your Water Bottle around town